Feeling confident in competition with his project. Photo courtesy of Sam Berryman.

 In the world of skilled trades where tradition meets innovation Sam Berryman’s path into the masonry industry is more than a career choice.
 It’s a legacy inspired by his great-grandfather, a master mason and educator who shared not only his craft but also his name.
 Berryman discovered early that working with his hands felt like home.

-The Lancaster, Pennsylvania native’s rise in the trade has been nothing short of remarkable.
+The Berks County, Pennsylvania native’s rise in the trade has been nothing short of remarkable.
 In 2025, Berryman clinched the college/postsecondary gold medal in Masonry at the SkillsUSA Championships in Atlanta.
 The victory marked his fourth consecutive national medal — a rare feat — following a high school silver in 2022, a high school bronze in 2023, and back-to-back college golds in 2024 and 2025.

 In 2024, his SkillsUSA victory made history, earning the first-ever masonry gold for Thaddeus Stevens College of Technology and the first for SkillsUSA Pennsylvania since 2007.
 Thaddeus Stevens, a public technical college serving about 1,500 students, has long been known for producing highly skilled graduates.
 Berryman is now part of that legacy.
 His journey began at the Berks Career and Technology Center under instructor Michael Kern, whose mentorship helped him develop both technical skills and professional discipline.
 Later, at Thaddeus Stevens College, instructor Michael Gardner built on that foundation, guiding Berryman toward championship-level mastery.